Refuel and recover with meals that combine the right balance of protein and carbohydrates.

 An egg sandwich is a perfect post-workout breakfast.
 There’s protein in both the yolk and the white of an egg, so pick a recipe that uses a combination of the two to boost protein while keeping calories and fat under control.
 Eggs also contain zinc, which aids in metabolism and immunity, and vitamin B12, which supports cell production.
 Cheese and fresh veggies can round out the meal to restore tired muscles and recharge your energy stores.

 6 of 8Photo: Jennifer Causey

 Salmon is an ideal source of protein (not to mention heart-healthy omega-3 fats).
 Serve with steamed veggies and brown rice to complete the meal with healthy carbohydrates and energy-producing B vitamins.
 Protein-rich salmon, along with fiber from vegetables and brown rice, will keep you satisfied to help avoid late-night munching.
 Leftovers can be served atop a salad for tomorrow’s lunch.

 Beans are an amazing source of plant-based protein and carbohydrates.
 Whole-grain grains can be loaded with hunger-fighting fiber.
 Make a large batch of a light and refreshing grain and bean salad in the beginning of the week and you’ll have a great post-workout meal that’s ready when you are.

 8 of 8Photo: Levi Brown

 Peanut Butter Power

 Peanut butter can be your post-workout secret weapon―it’s affordable, versatile, and satisfying.
 Don’t shy away from this nutrient powerhouse because of its fat content―just use measured portions.
 One tablespoon of peanut butter contains about 100 calories and 7 grams of healthy unsaturated fat.
-Add chicken and vegetables in a flour tortilla for an easy high-protein meal.
+Add chicken and vegetables in a flour tortilla or pita for an easy high-protein meal.